 No matter the basis upon which you're requesting an immigrant visa and/or green card (U.S. lawful permanent residence), it can be denied if you are found "inadmissible."
 Many crimes will make you inadmissible.

 There's no point in hiding any crimes in your past.
-If you're applying from within the U.S. (for "adjustment of status"), the government will likely turn them up when it runs your fingerprints, which it collected during your biometrics appointment.
+If you're applying from within the U.S. (through the procedure known as "adjustment of status"), the government will likely turn them up when it runs your fingerprints, which it collected during your biometrics appointment.
 And if you're applying overseas, the government may require you to supply local police certificates, and may conduct additional investigations.

 The types of crimes that can lead to a green card being denied are found in Section 212 of the Immigration and Nationality Act (I.N.A.).
 If you try to read them yourself, you'll appreciate why getting a lawyer involved in your case is essential.